RickWinters/GitHook-Personal/README.md

     3. Cloning this repository
         * Go to the folder one above your cura10303 project, by default this should be C:/dev/cura-117/prj
-        * Open a command window in this folder and type `git clone https://Cura-Gezondheidszorg@dev.azure.com/Cura-Gezondheidszorg/Cura/_git/githook`
+        * Open a command window in this folder and type `git clone [Link to companies repo]`
         ![Git clone](Documentation/Pictures/git_clone.PNG)
         * Create a file `path.txt` in the same folder as CheckCodingStandards.py, and add your cura project path as a first line.
 Use forward slashes.
           For example: